Three-level Vienna Rectifier with a Brushless and Permanent Magnetless Generator for Wind Energy Conversion Systems

 ABSTRACT

-This paper proposes the system design and control technique for a newly developed brushless and permanent magnetless synchronous generator-based variable-speed wind energy generation system, transferring power to a constant voltage dc grid via a three-level Vienna Rectifier.
-The recently established generator named Brushless Induction excited Synchronous Generator (BINSYG) is a wound field Synchronous Generator, its excitation is developed by controlling an Induction Machine fitted in the same machine structure and sharing the same magnetic core.
-A new controller is proposed that ensures the stable operation of BINSYG for a wide variation of shaft speed.
-Vienna Rectifier achieves sinusoidal input current and can control the power factor at its input, which is particularly suitable for wind energy applications.
-The top and bottom capacitor voltages of the Vienna Rectifier are balanced using redundant switching combinations.
-The system with its proposed control algorithm is modeled in MATLAB/Simulink for a 5 kW rated BINSYG feeding power to 750 V dc grid.
+This paper proposes a system design and control technique for a newly developed brushless and permanent magnetless synchronous generator-based variable-speed wind energy generation system, transferring power to a constant voltage dc grid via a three-level Vienna rectifier (VR).
+The recently established generator named Brushless Induction excited Synchronous Generator (BINSYG) is a wound field synchronous generator (WFSG), whose excitation is developed by controlling an Induction Machine fitted to the same machine structure and sharing the same magnetic core.
+A new controller is proposed that ensures the stable operation of BINSYG for a wide variation of shaft speeds.
+VR achieves sinusoidal input current and can control the power factor at its input, which is particularly suitable for wind energy applications.
+The top and bottom capacitor voltages of the VR are balanced using redundant switching combinations.
+The system with its proposed control algorithm is modelled in MATLAB/Simulink for a 5 kW rated BINSYG feeding power to a 750 V dc grid.
 The steady-state and dynamic state simulation results are presented and the controller performance is verified for a wide range of wind speeds.
-Further, real-time results using OPAL-RT testbed are presented for the same system to verify the effectiveness of the overall control strategy.
+Further, real-time results using the OPAL-RT testbed are presented for the same system to verify the effectiveness of the overall control strategy.

 eISSN:2543-4292